 - personal information of other entities or individuals, such as employees, clients, customers, etc.

-The POPI Act will probably take effect later in 2019, after which you’ll have a 12-month grace period for implementation.
-The Act will be regulated by an Information Regulator, with your organisation’s Information Officer being the key person who must ensure compliance.
+The POPI Act will be regulated by an Information Regulator, with your organisation’s Information Officer being the key person who must ensure compliance.

 Failure to comply with this legislation could have far-reaching criminal and civil implications for the organisation’s head and directors.
 Businesses are compelled by law to compile, submit and streamline certain documents on a regular basis.